HTTP-RPC/Kilo/README.md

     /math/addValues?values=1&values=3&values=5

 ## WebRPCServlet Class
 Web RPC services are "published", or made available, via the `WebRPCServlet` class.
 This class is resposible for translating HTTP request parameters to method arguments, invoking the service method, and serializing the return value to JSON.
+Note that service classes must be compiled with the `-parameters` flag so their parameter names are available at runtime.

 Java objects are mapped to their JSON equivalents as follows: